sphinx_gallery_thumbnail_number = 4

 n=500

-We sometimes want to customize the graphics by choosing the type of point (square, triangle, circle, etc…), of line (continuous, dashed, etc…) or another parameter.
+We sometimes want to customize the graph by choosing the type of point (square, triangle, circle, etc…), of line (continuous, dashed, etc…) or another parameter.
 We can know the list of possible values with the corresponding getValid method.

 For example, the following function returns the possible values of the PointStyle parameter.